-The project narrative must not exceed 20 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+The project narrative must not exceed an 80-page limit, including technical information charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard lettersize (8.5 by 11 inch) paper with 1 inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
 Merit reviewers will only consider the number of pages specified in the first sentence of this paragraph.
-This page limit does not apply to the Cover Page, Budget Page(s), Budget Justification, biographical material, publications and references, and appendices, each of which may have its own page limit.
+This page limit does not apply to the Cover Page, Budget Page(s), Budget Justification, biographical material, publications and references, and appendices.